Catalog • 2012-2013

 PSY 317: Learning, 4 credits

-To fulfill the Oral Presentation (OP) requirement, a student must successfully complete a specific course outside of the Psychology Department; that is, THS 105 Public Speaking.
+To fulfill the LAC Oral Presentation (OP) requirement, a student must successfully complete a specific course outside of the Psychology Department; that is, THS 105: Public Speaking.

-A student fulfills the Information Literacy (IL) requirement through the successful completion of PSY 211 Experimental Methods.
+A student fulfills the LAC Information Literacy (IL) requirement through the successful completion of PSY 211: Experimental Methods.

-A student fulfills the Technology (Tech) requirement through the successful completion of PSY 212 Statistical Methods.
+A student fulfills the LAC Technology (Tech) requirement through the successful completion of PSY 212: Statistical Methods.

-To fulfill the Science (SCI) requirement, a student may NOT count PSY 229 Introduction to Biological Psychology or NEU 200 Introduction to Neuroscience.
+To fulfill the LAC Science (SCI) requirement, a student may NOT count PSY 229: Introduction to Biological Psychology or NEU 200: Introduction to Neuroscience.
 That course counts as a Psychology requirement only.
 However, a student may take another cross-listed course PSY/NEU 220 Sensation and Perception without the lab, and fulfill the 3 credit SCI requirement.
-All other SCI requirements must be fulfilled through qualified courses outside of the Psychology Department.
+Additional SCI requirements must be fulfilled through qualified courses outside of the Psychology Department.

-To fulfill the Math and Logic requirement, a student must successfully complete a course outside of the Psychology Department; that is, MAT 102 or higher.
+To fulfill the LAC Math and Logic requirements, a student must successfully complete a course outside of the Psychology Department; that is MAT 102 or higher.
+The course PSY 212: Statistical Methods fulfils the 2nd LAC Math and Logic requirement.

 Note: Successful completion of these courses requires a grade of a C or better.